 The metamorphic aureole for the Valla Monzogranite is actually quite interesting as it shows a classic zonation of metamorphism (high grade at the contact grading to low grade further away) and also excellent examples of mineral zonation associated with metasomatism (hot-water or fluid alteration of rock).
 The Valla Monzogranite has been shown to be associated with gold, silver, arsenic and molybdenum mineralisation (as well as others).
 The rock that the monzogranite has been intruded into is called the Nambucca Beds which are part of the Nambucca Block.
 The Nambucca Beds are Permian to Carboniferous in age and are mainly comprised of the regionally metamorphic rock type called phyllite which was originally deposited on the sea floor.
 The Nambucca Block was accreted onto the Australian continent in the New England Orogen and this caused the regional metamorphism of the beds.

-extend far into the rugged Nambucca Hinterland.
-This photo is west of Bowraville.
+The Nambucca Beds are intruded by the Monzogranite.
+The Beds are extensive and extend far into the rugged Nambucca Hinterland.
+This photo is west of Bowraville. |

 The Valla Monzogranite seems to be a Climax Molybdenum Deposit named after the Climax Mine in North America.
 This means that when the Monzogranite was cooling the upper portion of the pluton became residually enriched with fluids, metals and silica.
 These fluids cause alteration of the upper portion of the pluton forming what is called greisen and also are injected into the surrounding rock through veins and sometimes aggressively through breccia pipes.
 One of the first minerals to form in these veins is silica, quartz with metal sulphide such as molybdenite (molybdenum ore) and wolframite (tungsten ore).
 Further away from the intrusion the degree of alteration becomes less grading through potassic through to argillic which are defined alteration zones based on the changes in the rock forming minerals.
 As the degree of alteration becomes less so the types of metal ores change with increasing amounts or arsenic, gold and silver.
 Further out in the alteration zone minerals such as galena form (lead ore) and finally stibnite (antimony ore).
 These ore deposits seem to be fairly common in the New England area with Glen Eden being the most studied (Somarin 2001, Somarin & Ashley 2004) and have in some areas been extensively explored such as Kingsgate east of Glen Innes.